AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/deploy-theme.md

 ## Start the Pipeline {#start-pipeline}

-Once you have committed the theme customization changes to the AEM repo or the front end developer has informed you that they are committed, you can run [the pipeline you previously created](pipeline-setup.md) to deploy the changes.
+Once you have committed the theme customization changes to the AEM repo or the front-end developer has informed you that they are committed, you can run [the pipeline you previously created](pipeline-setup.md) to deploy the changes.

 1. Return to the Cloud Manager Program Overview and tap or click the ellipsis next to your pipeline.
-From the drop down menu, select **Run**.
+From the drop-down menu, select **Run**.

    ![Run pipeline](assets/run-pipeline.png)